Best High-Speed Internet Options for Rural Areas 2025

 Best Fixed Wireless – Rise Broadband

 Rise Broadband offers fixed wireless internet in rural areas with speeds up to 50Mbps, providing a viable alternative to DSL.
-While it may be prone to slowdowns and has data caps on some plans, fixed wireless technology is becoming more prevalent in rural America.
+While it may be prone to slowdowns and has data caps on some plans, use of best wifi for rural areas technology is becoming more prevalent in rural America.

 Pros